LiZheng1997/MiRo-CV-System/README.md

 If you want to know more about this biomimetic MiRo robot, please click this [link](https://www.miro-e.com/robot) to find more on their official websites.

+## Contribution

+Any contributions are welcomed, if you love playing with MiRo robots, you can use this repo as a good start of applying computer vision algorithms on a [Biomimetic ](https://en.wikipedia.org/wiki/Biomimetics) robot.

 ## References